dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

 ## Testing State

-Testing State is verifying that the object under test returns the right results when calling certain methods.
+Testing State is verifying that the object under test returns the right results after calling certain methods.
 In example when we want to test if [LoginValidator]() works correctly, then we can call method `validatePassword` and check if returned value is equal to what we have expected.
+Assertion is done using [AssertJ](http://joel-costigliola.github.io/assertj/assertj-core-quick-start.html) library which provides fluent api for common objects.

 ```kotlin
 @Test